 In September 2001, we entered into an employment agreement with David C. Kaslow M.D., pursuant to which Dr. Kaslow joined us as Chief Scientific Officer.
 Among other things, the agreement provided that Dr. Kaslow shall be reimbursed for certain costs in connection with his relocation to the San Diego area, including a \$300,000 loan to purchase a residence, which, pursuant to the original terms of the loan is forgivable over four years, and a relocation loan in the amount of \$150,000 for a four-year period, which loan requires only the payment of interest until maturity.
 These loans were made to Dr. Kaslow in October 2001 and January 2002, respectively, pursuant to the terms of his employment agreement.
 The \$300,000 loan was fully forgiven in September 2005 and the \$150,000 loan was fully repaid in January 2006.
 In addition to the above, Dr. Kaslow received payments from us for housing differential costs of \$1,500 per month from October 2001 through September 2003.
 The agreement does not have a fixed expiration date and may be terminated with or without cause (as defined in the agreement) and with or without notice by either party at any time, for any reason or no reason.
-However, the agreement, provides that if before a certain date we terminate Dr. Kaslow's employment for any reason except for cause or disability or if Dr. Kaslow resigns for good reason (each as defined in the agreement), we will continue to pay Dr. Kaslow his base compensation for up to twelve months.
-These payments would be reduced by the amount of any other compensation earned by Dr. Kaslow during this twelve month period.
-In April 2005 we amended the agreement to extend the period during which a qualifying termination or resignation could occur, thereby entitling Dr. Kaslow to these payments, to October 8, 2006.
-In April 2006 we further amended the agreement to provide that this period would be automatically extended for successive one year terms, unless we provide written notice to the contrary to Dr. Kaslow at least thirty days prior to the next scheduled expiration of the period.
-If we terminate Dr. Kaslow's employment for cause or disability or Dr. Kaslow resigns without good reason, all compensation and benefits will cease immediately upon the last day of his employment.
+In April 2005 we amended the agreement to extend the termination clause.
+Under the amendment, if we terminate Dr. Kaslow's employment on or before October 8, 2006 without cause or if Dr. Kaslow resigns for good reason (each as defined in the agreement) within that time, we will continue to pay Dr. Kaslow his base compensation for up to twelve months.
+If we terminate Dr. Kaslow's employment with cause or Dr. Kaslow resigns without good reason, all compensation and benefits will cease immediately upon the last day of his employment.

 In October 2004, we entered into an employment offer letter with Jill M. Church pursuant to which Ms. Church joined us as our Vice President, Chief Financial Officer and Secretary.
 Among other things, the offer letter provides that Ms. Church's employment may be terminated by either party at any time for any reason, with or without notice.
 However, if during the first four years of Ms. Church's employment we terminate her employment for any reason other than for cause or disability or she resigns her employment for good reason (each as defined in the offer letter), we will continue to pay Ms. Church her base compensation at the rate then in effect for up to six months.
-These payments would be reduced by the amount of any other compensation earned by Ms. Church during this six month period.
-In April 2006, we amended Ms. Church's employment offer letter such that the period during which a qualifying termination or resignation could occur, thereby entitling her to receive these payments, will automatically extend for successive one year terms, unless the Company provides written notice to the contrary to Ms. Church at least thirty days prior to the next scheduled expiration of the period.
+These payments would be reduced by the amount of any other compensation earned by Ms. Church during this period.
 If we terminate Ms. Church's employment for cause or disability or she resigns her employment without good reason, all compensation will cease immediately upon the last day of her employment.